'Rock Band 4' updates to halt as developer focuses on 'Fortnite Festival'

-After eight years of weekly releases, Rock Band 4 DLC updates are stopping next week.
+After eight years of weekly releases, Rock Band 4 downloadable content (DLC) updates are stopping next week.

 The news was announced in a post on developer Harmonix‘s blog.

-“After over 8 years of weekly Rock Band 4 DLC releases, we’re here to let you know that January 25 will be the last DLC release of the RB4 era,” the post explains.
+“After over eight years of weekly Rock Band 4 DLC releases, we’re here to let you know that January 25 will be the last DLC release of the RB4 era,” the post explained.

 “All other live services will continue as normal, including Rivals seasons [weekly online challenges that rotate], online play, and everything else.”